Blepharitis

 Blepharitis is a common and often chronic inflammation of the eyelids, characterised by redness, itching, a burning sensation and crusting at the base of the eyelashes.
 It is typically caused by an excess of oils (sebum) or a proliferation of bacteria along the lid margins.
 While persistent, it can be successfully managed through a dedicated eyelid hygiene routine, sometimes supplemented by specific clinical treatments.

-Discover how to proceed with lid hygiene in the drawings below.
+Discover how to proceed with lid hygiene in the illustrations below.

 Apply heat (1–2 minutes)

-- The heat helps to loosen the Meibomian secretions and widen the opening of the Meibomian glands.
+• The heat helps to loosen the secretions and widen the opening of the Meibomian glands.

 Gently massage the eyelids